kelsey-ek/of7azure/GUIDE/Failover.md

     ```
     ```kubectl create -f custom_volume.yaml```

-    - Providers will have different capabilities and each PV’s access modes are set to the specific modes supported by that particular volume.
-Please double check service provider, which provisioner you use for the storage class.
+    - Please double check service provider, which provisioner you use for the storage class.

     <img src="./reference_images/access.PNG" title="access">

+    *Providers will have different capabilities and each PV’s access modes are set to the specific modes supported by that particular volume.*

     ```kubectl get pv customvolume```
     ```bash